-The five best hikes near Boulder, Colorado described in this post were chosen from my experience living in the city and hiking extensively over a 10 year period.
+The five best hikes near Boulder, Colorado described in this post were chosen from my experience living in the city and hiking extensively over a 10-year period.
 My love of mountain hiking got its start with a move to Boulder in the early 90’s.
 I couldn’t get enough of the mountains and high alpine scenery – plus it was a cheap way to get out and enjoy a new landscape with my young family.

+Two of the best hikes near Boulder include Arapaho Pass and South Arapaho Peak.
 These two destinations share a common trailhead – the Fourth of July Trailhead, accessed via a rough five miles of dirt road that starts after you get through the small hamlet of Eldora – shortly after the turnoff to the Eldora Ski Resort.
 The trailhead is hopping busy so get there early to get a parking spot.

 I have been told that the trailhead gets its name from the red, white and blue wildflowers that bloom in abundance around July 4th.
 It’s a magnificent sight and truly one of the best times to hike the trail.